BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 > It's extremely recommended to define BG3MCM as a dependency in your `meta.lsx` file.
 This allows mod managers to ***ensure*** that MCM is loaded ***before** your own mod* - eliminating the need to instruct users to do so manually and avoiding incorrect reports/troubleshooting when they don't!
 > • [Example for listing two dependencies in a meta.lsx file, one being BG3MCM](https://github.com/AtilioA/BG3-mod-uninstaller/blob/main/Mod%20Uninstaller/Mods/ModUninstaller/meta.lsx#L7-L24 'Mod Uninstaller with two dependencies, one being BG3MCM');
 > • You can set dependencies and their minimum required versions.
 It is also recommended to always set the required version (`Version64`) of MCM to the version you're using during the development of your mod.
-As modding evolves, mod managers might start to use these enforce correct dependencies.
+As modding evolves, mod managers might start to use these to enforce correct dependencies.
 {.is-warning}

-The `MCM_blueprint.json` file is how you specify your mod's configuration definition; this JSON file will define how your settings are to be structured, what are their names, defaults, etc., allowing for automatic generation of a user-friendly interface and validation of user-set values.
+The `MCM_blueprint.json` file is how you specify your mod's configuration definition; this JSON file will define how your settings are to be structured, what are their name, input type, default, etc., allowing for automatic generation of a user-friendly interface and validation of user-set values.

 ### Defining a blueprint

 > **Recap**: a blueprint is a JSON file that defines the structure of your mod's configuration settings.
-It is used by MCM to generate the UI and validate the settings.
+It is used by MCM to generate the UI and validate the settings for you.
 It should be named `MCM_blueprint.json` and placed alongside your mod's `meta.lsx` file.
 {.is-info}

 ### The MCM Schema